kuhletcg/RSVP-TCG/README.md

 ## Introduction

- This is where you will find the confirmation of the requirements that we were also to do to this activity.
+ This is where you will find the confirmation of the requirements that we were asked to do to this activity.

 ## Instructions